 Solid kayaks, made from some form of plastic, are a lot more rigid and sturdy.
 Then generally handle fast-moving water better, and perform stronger in currents and waves.
 Solid kayaks are also a lot more durable and can be used over rocks and reefs without much risk.

-Inflatable kayaks are far lighter, which makes them easier to transport and lighter to paddle.
+Inflatable kayaks are far lighter, making them easier to transport and paddle.
 This does also mean they might lack performance when placed in waves and fast-moving waters.
 The major benefit of an inflatable kayak is that they can fold up small, and are easy to carry and transport.
 The disadvantage to this is that they take time to inflate, and they run the risk of being punctured or torn.

 Sit-on or Sit-in

 The next major decision with surf kayaks is whether to get a sit-on or sit-in model.
-This is pretty self-explanatory: sit-on kayaks are flatter with the paddler positioned on top, while sit-in kayaks have a cockpit that the paddler sits inside.
+This is self-explanatory: sit-on kayaks are flatter with the paddler positioned on top, while sit-in kayaks have a cockpit where the paddler sits inside.

 Again, each has its unique pros and cons.
 Sit-on kayaks are easier to get on and off, which is a big advantage when paddling in the surf.
 They’re generally easier to paddle and can be more stable.
 However, they’re more exposed, and the flatter bottom of these kayaks can lack performance.

 Sit-in kayaks have more rounded hulls which give them better performance capabilities.
 The paddler can also stay more dry and protected.
-These kayaks are often more comfortable and are more suitable for use in rapids and bigger waves.
+These kayaks are often more comfortable and more suitable for rapids and bigger waves.